 Occupational health revolves around employee safety and workplace productivity.
 Maintaining high levels of both require operational systems to function at peak efficiency.
-Electronic health record (EHR) software play an integral part in facilitating occupational health, and finding an EHR that can optimize the workplace is essential to a functional business.
+Electronic health record (EHR) software plays an integral part in facilitating occupational health, and finding an EHR that can optimize the workplace is essential to a functional business.

 PrognoCIS EHR for Occupational Medicine is used by clients ranging from major public transit authorities with millions in ridership and thousands of employees, to even larger health provider networks that manage hundreds of care locations and worksites.
 Every client of PrognoCIS, large or small, utilizes the baseline PrognoCIS EHR, which is then customized to suite many different medical practice specialties in both template content and user workflow.

 Businesses task PrognoCIS with optimizing their workplace environment, and PrognoCIS provides health solutions with these goals in mind:

 - Facilitate exceptional provider care in addressing patient needs documentation

 - Implement and expedite medical records specific to the medical practice or specialty

 - Understand and provide information to practitioners on health records education, and government laws and regulations concerning workplace health as a business partner.